JamesKyburz/tape-run-electron/readme.markdown

-# tape-run-atom-shell
+# tape-run-electron

-A [tape](https://github.com/substack/tape) test runner that runs your tests in [atom-shell](https://github.com/atom/atom-shell)
+A [tape](https://github.com/substack/tape) test runner that runs your tests in [electron](https://github.com/atom/electron)

 ```
-cat tests/*.js | tape-run-atom-shell
+cat tests/*.js | tape-run-electron
 ```
 or
 ```
-browserify tests/*.js | tape-run-atom-shell
+browserify tests/*.js | tape-run-electron
 ```

-You need to have atom-shell and tape locally or globally
+You need to have [electron](npm.im/electron-prebuilt) and [tape](npm.im/tape) locally or globally

+## Install

+npm install tape-run-electron

 ## Gotchas

-atom-shell is not really a browser.
+electron is not really a browser.

 __dirname is global which may break tests.